 Addresses: 1 Central Wharf, Boston, MA 02110 (Aquarium); 1 Franklin Park Rd, Boston, MA 02121 (Franklin Park Zoo)

 Come explore and learn about the animals of the sea at the New England Aquarium.
-From African penguins to sea lions, your family will love observing the different creatures in their curated habitats.
-Myrtle the green sea turtle is one of the stars at the aquarium.
+Your family will love observing the creatures in their curated habitats, from African penguins to sea lions.
+Myrtle, the green sea turtle, is one of the stars at the aquarium, so be sure to swing by and wave hello while you’re visiting Boston.

 See Related: Best Ghost Tours in Salem, Massachusetts

-The museum is accessible by the subway system.
-Learn all about wildlife, plant life, and marine life at the museum.
-It is open daily, except on major holidays, and does not need a reservation.
-They also host lectures, adult classes, and put on special events.
+The museum is accessible by the subway system, and it’s also included in the Boston CityPASS.
+Learn about wildlife, plant life, and marine life at the museum.
+They also host lectures, adult classes, and also puts on special events.
 So keep an eye out for extra items to do through their event page.

 See Related: Best Breweries in Massachusetts